 It was suggested that the constraint on the order of leading and trailing pictures for HEVC has been a problem for coding of interlaced content with field pictures.

-Revisit proposal 1.
+Proposal 1 further discussed on 26 March.
+It was suggested that the constraint might conflict with a coding structure that is sometimes used to carry interlaced content.
+Further study encouraged.

 It was noted that the parameter set activation process is still not in the specification.